-&lt;sup>16 J. Choi and C.-K. Lee, "Development of a 1.2 MW Superconducting Induction Heater Using MgB2 NI Magnets," IEEE Transactions on Applied Superconductivity, Vol. 32, no. 6, pp. 1-5, Sept.
+&lt;sup>15 J. Choi and C.-K. Lee, "Development of a 1.2 MW Superconducting Induction Heater Using MgB2 NI Magnets," IEEE Transactions on Applied Superconductivity, Vol. 32, no. 6, pp. 1-5, Sept.
 2022, Art no. 4603505, doi: 10.1109/TASC.2022.3167649.

 NMR provides a characteristic peak for each compound in a mixture.
 It can provide simultaneous identification and absolute quantification of all components of a sample.
-Bruker has tailored this technology specifically for the analysis of food, including but not limited to honey, wine, olive oil, and juice profiling.
+Bruker and Oxford Instruments have tailored this technology specifically for the analysis of food, including but not limited to honey, wine, olive oil, and juice profiling.